thomaspila3/18224-S2024-CORDIC/README.md

 ## Design Testing / Bringup

 One can test the design using the provided cocotb testbench in testing/cordic_tb.py and testing/testbench.mk.
-Simply by running “make -Bf testbench.mk,” it will output the input and output of each testcase.
-The cocotb testbench sweeps the entire input range, which is 0~1.50 radians by 0.01 steps for rotation mode, and 1/32 ~ 31/32 x/y coordinate values for vectoring mode.
-Due to the limited number of input bits, vectoring mode saw some output values that weren’t as accurate.
-Those that are within 0.01 are full pass, within 0.1 are partial pass, and anything exceeding that was a fail.
-There are 30x30 = 900 total test cases, and there were 9 partial passes and 27 fails.
+Simply by running “make -Bf testbench.mk,” it will output the input and output of each test case, and whether it's a fail, partial pass, or pass.
+The cocotb testbench sweeps the entire input range, 0~1.50 radians by 0.01 steps for rotation mode, and 1/32 ~ 31/32 x/y coordinate values for vectoring mode.
+Due to the limited number of input bits, the vectoring mode saw some output values that weren’t as accurate.
+Those that are within 0.01 are full passes, within 0.1 are partial passes, and anything exceeding that is a fail.
+There are 30x30 + 150 = 1050 total test cases, and there were 9 partial passes and 27 fails.
 For rotation mode, everything was within 0.01 error rate, giving them all a pass.
 For more information, take a look at testing/cordic_tb.py and testing/testbench.mk.
 Input_test_mode0 tests rotation mode, and input_test_mode1 tests vectoring mode.

 One can also test the design using a microcontroller and an FPGA.
+I have specifically used an ulx3s FPGA board with a Pi Pico.
 The sample micropython code is testing/fpga_test_simple.py, and the constraints.lpf file was used to load the design on a ulx3s FPGA board.
-Simply hook up the Pi Pico(or any microcontroller) with the FPGA and initiate the output and input gpio pins.
-Once that’s done, set the input to whatever you want, reset the design, and you should see the output of the design being loaded.
+Simply hook up the Pi Pico(or any microcontroller) with the FPGA and initiate the output and input GPIO pins.
+Once that’s done, set the input to whatever you want, reset the design, and you should see the output of the design being fetched by the python script on the microcontroller.
 Every time you want to change the input value or mode, you will have to reset the design in between.
+Pictures of a sample output and test harness I used are included in the docs.

 ## Future Work
-In case there are more pins accessible, it would be great to try increasing the x and y input width to get a better precision on the vectoring mode output.
+In case there are more pins accessible, it would be great to try increasing the x and y input width to get better precision on the vectoring mode output.
 Without an increase in pins, one could try these to improve the design:
 1) Make the design take in x and y input over multiple cycles to get a wider input value
 2) Have internal processing that enables the rotation mode to take in multiple quadrant radian values.